The Point (radio network): Frequencies

-All of the stations are owned by Montpelier Broadcasting Inc., which, in turn, is owned by Northeast Broadcasting, Inc., (based in Bedford, New Hampshire), which also owns WWMP (and owned WCAT) in Burlington; WSKI in Montpelier; and other stations in Andover, Massachusetts, and in Colorado, Idaho, and Wyoming.
+All of the stations are owned by Montpelier Broadcasting Inc., which, in turn, is owned by Northeast Broadcasting, Inc., (based in Bedford, New Hampshire), which also owns WWMP (and formerly owned WCAT) in Burlington; WSKI in Montpelier; and other stations in Andover, Massachusetts, and in Colorado, Idaho, and Wyoming.

 Former stations

-The Point was also carried by WRJT (103.1 FM) in Royalton, serving the White River Junction–Lebanon–Hanover area, from its 1996 sign on until its sale to the Educational Media Foundation in 2020; it is now K-Love station WZKC.
-WRJT also operated translator W299AM (107.7 FM) in Lebanon, New Hampshire; since 2021, that facility, while still owned by Northeast Broadcasting, has carried separately-owned WFRD.
+The Point was also carried by WRJT (103.1 FM) in Royalton, serving the White River Junction–Lebanon–Hanover area, from its 1996 sign on until its sale to the Educational Media Foundation (EMF) in 2020; it is now K-Love station WZKC.
+WRJT also operated translator W299AM (107.7 FM) in Lebanon, New Hampshire; that facility was retained by Northeast Broadcasting, and began carrying separately-owned WFRD in 2011.
+W299AM was itself sold to EMF's successor, K-Love Inc., in 2025, and resumed carrying WZKC.

 WFAD (1490 AM) and translator W266CU (101.1 FM) in Middlebury carried The Point in the early 2020s, prior to its 2022 sale to Christian Ministries.